dennens/pdlocalization/README.md

 Additionally, any custom tags can be added, to be passed as `replacements` argument to `Localization.get`.
 These don't have a set syntax (it's a straight string replacement) but it's recommended to use all caps surrounded by square brackets for consistency.
 Note that if there is no `[` in the line, no replacements will be made at all as an optimization.

 An example entry using a custom tag:
-`moveToLocation	Move to [LOCATION]`, when called with `Localization.get("moveToLocation", {{"[LOCATION]", "McDonalds"}})`, will result in the text "Move to McDonalds".
+`moveToLocation	Move to [LOCATION]`, when called with `Localization.get("moveToLocation", {{"[LOCATION]", "McDonald's"}})`, will result in the text "Move to McDonald's".

-When loading, any empty lines, and lines starting with `#`, are ignored entirely.
+When loading, any empty lines, and lines starting with `#`, are ignored entirely, meaning `#` can be used for comment lines.

 # Configuration
-At the top of Localization.lua are a few things to configure if necessary:
+At the top of Localization.lua are a few things that can be configured if necessary:
 `Localization.mainLanguage = "en"`: The 'main' language to use as the basis for checking localization entries in other languages for missing keys, inconsistent tag usage, etc.
 `Localization.languageFilePath = "assets/loc/"`: The path to your localization files.
 `Localization.cacheLanguages = true`: Whether loaded languages should be cached.
-Setting this to true prevents framedrops when loading a language a second time, but takes up more memory.
+Setting this to true reduces the performance hit when loading a cached language, but takes up more memory.
 `Localization.defaultTextReplacements = { [...] }`: Default tags to replace.
 If you have any commonly used tags that you don't want to repeatedly define in the `replacements` argument to `Localization.get`, add them here.

 It's recommended to configure these as assignments from outside the Localization.lua file (e.g. `Localization.mainLanguage = "nl"` in main.lua) so that for any updates to this library you can fully overwrite the Localization.lua file without breaking your game.
+If you're overriding `Localization.defaultTextReplacements` outside of the Localization.lua file, be sure to also include the existing values.

 # API Documentation

 ## Localization.check(languages, measurements)
 Compares string entries in the language files, and prints missing entries, inconsistent tag usage, and keys of localized strings that don't fit within given measurements.
+This is meant to be used during development, as an easy sanity check on all localization entries.

 Arguments:
 `languages`: Array of language identification strings, e.g. `{"en", "es"}`
-`measurements`: Array of measurements to be used to check string sizes.
-Can be `nil`. e.g.:
+`measurements`: (Optional) Array of measurements to be used to check string sizes. e.g.:
 ```
 {
 {